 Other than the genes included on the GeneSight test, there are many things that can influence how your body responds to certain medications and whether you could experience side effects.
 These include drug-drug interactions, diet, social factors, psychological factors, environmental factors, age or gender.

 However, our studies have found that patients using medications in the GeneSight test’s green category are significantly more likely to respond than patients prescribed medications in their red category.1–5

 An all-green report provides important clinical information for your doctor to help manage your condition.

-It can help “rule out” a genetic problem as the reason you may be failing to respond or are experiencing adverse effects to certain medications.
+It can help “rule out” a genetic problem as the reason you may be failing to respond or are experiencing adverse effects to medications used to treat depression, anxiety, ADHD and other psychiatric conditions.
 As a result, your healthcare provider may research other reasons a medication isn’t having its desired effect (like a drug-food interaction, drug-drug interactions, other diseases you may have, or something else).